chicacode/chicacode/README.md

 * I'm a Freelance Full Stack Developer, with passion for programming and user experience
 * I can help you build your website
+* 🔭 I’m currently working on site project
 * My background is in Psychology which bring perspective on user experience
 * Tech enthusiast: I love writing code and solving problems
+* 🌱 I’m currently learning backend dev
+* 💬 Ask me about coding, psychology or create a brand
-* I'm open to collaborate with you
+* * 👯 I’m looking to collaborate on React projects.
+I'm open to collaborate with you
+* 🤔 I’m looking for help with and Design
 * **My Goal:** Develop innovative applications that solve problems for our customers providing technology solutions
 * Psychocreativity Postgraduate, Clinical Psychology and Content Creator